okeefm/s3g/doc/machine_profile_specification.markdown

 #Maching Profiles
 Machine Profiles are how we learn information about the machine at run time.
 Differing machines have differing attributes, such as their dimensions and defined axes; these attributes will be defined in their machine profiles.

-NB: All machine profiles are stored as json files.

 ##Contents
-A machine profile is made up of the following attributes.
+Machine profiles are stored as .json files.
+As such, all information is stored in one of two ways: as a dictionary or as an array.
+Dictionaries are comprised of keys, where each key has a value, or definition.
+Arrays are lists of items that can be accessed individually.
+Arrays can store dictionaries; values can be their own separate dictionaries as well.

 ###Machine Type:
   The type of maching you are using (i.e. The Replicator Dual, Thing-O-Matic Dual, etc)